 Intended for juniors and seniors in the Sociology department.
+Offered spring semester, even-numbered years.

 SOC 317.
 Sociology of Gender.
 (3)

 Prerequisite: SOC 101 or 102.

 Historical, cross cultural and social science perspectives on the roles of men and women.
 Theory and research on the origins, maintenance, and effects of gender differences involving such institutions as the family, economy, legal and political structures.